AlienMCP/poop-mcp-client/README.md

-# Sputnik MCP Client
+# Poop MCP Client

-Sputnik MCP Client is a Spring Boot application that serves as a client for the Model Control Plane (MCP).
+Poop MCP Client is a Spring Boot application that serves as a client for the Model Control Plane (MCP).
 It provides a RESTful API for AI inference and knowledge base management, leveraging Spring AI and Ollama for language model integration.

 ## Features